Nashville, TN Property Tax Calculator

 Estimate property tax for a home in Nashville, TN.
-Tennessee has an average effective property tax rate of 0.71%, so a median-priced Nashville home of $445,000 generates roughly $3,160 in annual property tax.
+Homes in Nashville are assessed by Davidson County, where the effective property tax rate runs about 0.57% of market value — so a median-priced Nashville home of $445,000 generates roughly $2,536 in annual property tax.
 Enter your specific home value below for a custom estimate.

 Estimated Annual Property Tax